THE BEST MUSIC EVER!

 Africa by Toto

-Song #34
+Song #19

 Right now, this song is playing on a never-ending loop somewhere in Africa.
 In 2019, a sound installation powered by solar batteries was set up by Namibian artist Max Siedentopf, in an undisclosed location in the Namib Desert (the world’s oldest desert, roughly 55 to 80 million years old), to play the song for eternity.
-Africa is a timeless pop staple that has surged in popularity in the past few years.
-If this list of THE TOP 500 POP SONGS OF THE 1980S measured popularity only since 2017, this song would probably be #1!
+Africa is a timeless pop staple that surged in popularity in the late-2010s and early-2020s.
+If this list of THE TOP 500 POPULAR SONGS OF THE 1980S measured popularity only since 2017, this song would probably be #1!
 Africa is the subject of many internet memes, entire Reddit pages, and relentless millennial pop culture references.
 It is one of the most streamed and digitally downloaded songs of the past few years.
 According to Billboard magazine, “Internet culture has kind of taken it and really shot it into the stratosphere...people started bonding over their love of this song.”
 Many recent pop culture moments (detailed below) have spiked Africa’s popularity to an astonishing degree.

 When asked why the song is experiencing such a wild resurgence, Toto guitarist Steve Lukather said, “I haven’t a f*cking clue and you can quote me on that, but it’s got a great groove.
 I mean it’s a happy thing.
 The message of the song doesn’t have anything to do with, ‘Oo baby I love you,’ so there’s no depression there.
 It’s not political, so there’s no depression there.
 It’s a fantasy song.
 It’s like a Disneyland song or whatever.
 We just went in there and had fun and made this record...
 People latch onto it.
 It’s kitschy enough and the lyrics are weird enough that people will remember it.”